openenclave/openenclave/new_platforms/docs/sample_sockets.md

 If the enclaves add a layer of encryption atop the data being sent over the socket, for instance via TLS (not shown in the sample), the host apps cannot snoop or modify the data.

-## Debugging With Simulation

-You can also run these samples under a debugger in Visual Studio.

-* Set the SampleClientApp or SampleServerApp (your debug target) as the 'StartUp Project' in Visual Studio.
-* SGX Simulation:
-    * Build `DebugSimulation/x86`
-    * Start the debugger using `Intel(R) SGX Debugger`
-    * Note: Running both as simulated SGX applications under the Intel Debugger on the same machine at the same time has been known to cause issues.
-* OP-TEE Simulation:
-    * Build `DebugOpteeSimulation/x86`
-    * Start the debugger using `Local Windows Debugger`

 # Next Steps